|

 VoIP phone cord to help you remember this.

-likely reverse the polarity [§17]
+will almost certainly reverse the polarity [§17]

-want to make (or purchase) a RJ11 straight cable.
+purchase) a RJ11 straight cable.
 One source is

 9. An ounce of prevention / save your VoIP device